LionelCauthy/gesture_count_recognition/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 110 images.
+The dataset includes 486 images.
 Gestures are annotated in YOLOv11 format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
-* Resize to 640x380 (Stretch)
+* Resize to 640x640 (Stretch)

 The following augmentation was applied to create 2 versions of each source image:
-* Randomly crop between 0 and 20 percent of the image
+* Randomly crop between 0 and 30 percent of the image
-* Random rotation of between -15 and +15 degrees
 * Random Gaussian blur of between 0 and 0.5 pixels